-Boussarie et al. (2016) on the other hand, was more concerned with whether or not eDNA was a reasonable sampling method for uncovering the “dark diversity” of shark species in New Caledonia.
-Ultimately, they found that eDNA had a lower field sampling effort than traditional survey methods (underwater visual censuses and baited remote underwater video stations) and detected species that were missed in those traditional survey methods.
+Boussarie et al. (2016) on the other hand, were more concerned with whether or not eDNA was a reasonable sampling method for uncovering the “dark diversity” of shark species in New Caledonia.
+They found that eDNA had a lower field sampling effort than traditional survey methods (underwater visual censuses and baited remote underwater video stations) and detected species that were missed in those traditional survey methods.
 To do this, they used a set of DNA barcoding primers specific to elasmobranchs (rather than a universal metabarcoding primer, which would have yielded ~300 bp rather than 127 bp amplicons).
 This is likely the reason why they were unable to identify their molecular operational taxonomic units (mOTUs) to the species level – the primer they chose was too conserved among the target shark species of interest.
 In addition, there is likely not a large database of shark DNA for the COI region they targeted, particularly in this region of the world.
 They ended up finding 16 species in total using all three methods, suggesting that eDNA is a complementary approach to visual surveys.
 With their Venn diagram (Fig. 2), it is challenging to justify why an organism would be detected visually at a site, but not leave behind DNA for sample collection (like in the other sampling locations where there is overlap between eDNA and visual detection).
 They do not talk about this detection difference (- eDNA/+visual) at all in their discussion.

 These two papers highlight the different utilities that eDNA sampling has, depending on the taxonomic context.
-For microorganisms, sampling whole organisms means that genomes can be annotated for their functions, but taxonomic identity is less certain at the species level due to high amounts of lateral gene transfer among microbial “species”.
+For microorganisms, sampling whole organisms means that genomes can be functionally annotated, but taxonomic identity is less certain at the species level due to high amounts of lateral gene transfer among microbial “species”.
 Generally, microbes are only classified to the phylum level, whereas resolving shark taxa to the genus or even family level in Boussarie et al. (2016) would not have been adequate resolution for the purposes of their research.
-This difference in taxonomic resolution is also reflected in the amount and origin of functional resolution needed to infer overall ecosystem functions/health– while microorganisms can be assigned specific functions based on genomic databases, macro and megafauna are assigned ecological functions based on their diet and previous field observations.
-The role of functional redundancy is more favored in a microbial context (in other words, specific species/OTUs are not as important), while largely ignored when talking about larger organisms like sharks.
+This difference in taxonomic resolution is also reflected in the functional resolution needed to infer overall ecosystem functions/health– while microorganisms can be assigned specific functions based on genomic databases, macro and megafauna are assigned ecological functions based on their diet and previous field observations.
+The role of functional redundancy is more favored in a microbial context and largely ignored in larger organisms like sharks.
 In part, this is because marine megafauna are charismatic species, so the local extirpation of one species prompts a large conservation response.
 In fact, Boussarie et al. (2018) completely disregards why shark diversity is ecologically relevant in their paper, only justifying the study because it is inherently important to detect shark species.
-Regardless of this paper, the discrepancy in functional assignment between micro and macrofauna could be lessened if macrofauna had a robust and standardized functional database, the ecological equivalent to GO-terms.
-These different viewpoints for the valuation and protection of specific species brings into question how ecological function is valued between large and small organisms – will we be able to accept functional redundancy in macrofauna communities as readily as we do in microbial communities, even if that means a loss in species diversity?
+The discrepancy in functional assignment between micro and macrofauna could be lessened if macrofauna had a robust and standardized functional database, the ecological equivalent to GO-terms.
+These different viewpoints brings into question how ecological function is valued between macro and micro organisms – will we be able to accept functional redundancy in macrofauna communities as readily as we do in microbial communities, even if that means a loss in species diversity?

 Table 1: Comparison of major methods and take-aways from both papers.